aosabook/500lines/pedometer/chapter.md

 ![](chapter-figures/figure-filtered-smooth.png)\

-Now, if we once again set a reasonable threshold value such that it sits above the smaller bounces in the signal (which we can attribute to device shifts rather than steps), and below the peaks of the steps, we're in a similar situation as our ideal signal, where we can count steps by counting the number of times our signal crosses the threshold in the positive direction.
+Now, if we once again set a reasonable threshold value such that it sits above the smaller bounces in the signal, but below the peaks of the steps, we're in a similar situation as our ideal signal, where we can count steps by counting the number of times our signal crosses the threshold in the positive direction.
 Voilà!

 ![](chapter-figures/figure-filtered-smooth-threshold.png)\

-Let's recap how we got to this stage:
+## Recap

+The problem, at first glance, looked straightforward.
+However, the real world and real people threw a few curve balls our way.
+Let's recap how we solved the problem:

 1. We started with total acceleration, $a_{t}$.
 2. We used a low-pass filter to split $a_{t}$ into gravitational acceleration, $a_{g}$, and user acceleration, $a_{u}$.